Joel Eaves: Basketball

 Eaves was captain of the basketball team his senior year, an all-around guard.
 He stood 6 feet 3 inches and weighed 190 pounds.
 The head coach of the basketball team was Ralph "Shug" Jordan.

 Football

 On coach Jack Meagher's football team, Eaves was an end, selected All-SEC by the Associated Press in 1936.
 He was drafted in the eighth round of the 1937 NFL draft by the Boston Redskins but never played in the National Football League (NFL).

 Baseball

-He pitched on the baseball team.
+He pitched on the college baseball team.

 Coaching career

 Sewanee

 Before coaching at Auburn, he coached the Sewanee Tigers basketball team.

 Auburn

 Eaves coached the Auburn men's basketball program from 1949 to 1963.
 He guided Auburn to its first SEC championship in 1960, and was named SEC Coach of the Year that season.
 Eaves made famous the shuffle offense while at Auburn.
 After 14 seasons at Auburn, Eaves finished with a record of 213–100 (.681).

 Eaves also assisted with the football team while at Auburn, helping with the freshmen ends for two years before coaching varsity defensive ends, contributing to Auburn's 1957 national championship.

 Joel Eaves was inducted into the Alabama Sports Hall of Fame in 1978.
 Auburn's Memorial Coliseum was renamed after Eaves to Joel H. Eaves Memorial Coliseum in 1987, and later to Beard–Eaves–Memorial Coliseum in 1993.